martian-cloud/tharsis-cli/docs/commands.md

 ```

    The group add-membership command adds a membership to a group.
-   Exactly one of --user-id, --service-account-id, or --team-id must be specified.
+   Exactly one of -user-id, -service-account-id, or -team-id must be specified.

 <details>
 <summary>Options</summary>